-How many times were you annoyed by a too loud laptop fan making noise?
+How many times were you annoyed by a noisy laptop fan?

-Have you ever heard your laptop all the sudden go unbearably loud?
+Have you ever heard your laptop all of a sudden go unbearably loud?
 Well, this can occur to anyone, no matter how old your machine is.

 There can be a lot of reasons causing this problem such as a CPU fan kicking off, but in most of the cases they are all easily solvable and will not take much effort to deal with.

-Of course, there are sometimes when the noise can’t be handled due to the laptop’s age.
-Some parts simply get loose and worn out.
+Of course, there are cases when the noise can’t be handled due to the laptop’s age.
+Some internal components simply get loose and worn out creating a buzzing noise.

-However, before tossing your old laptop to trash, there are some things that you might try in order to reduce the noise of its fan.
+However, before tossing your old laptop to the trash, there are some things that you might try in order to reduce the noise of its fan.

-Nevertheless, you can use these tactics as well to improve your newer laptop and decrease the hot air inside which may cause the potential noise.
+Nevertheless, you can use these tactics as well to improve your brand new laptop and decrease the hot air inside which may cause the potential noise.

-Let’s check out some of the most effective ways of dealing with the annoying buzz caused by a number of laptop fan issues.
+Let’s check out some of the most effective ways of dealing with the annoying loud noise caused by a number of laptop fan issues.